How to Start Speaking Japanese

 Getting Started

-Despite what many people claim, you shouldn’t start speaking too early.
-You can practice simple phrases, but if you begin trying to have conversations too early, you will build bad habits and be frustrated by your inability to form sentences.
-You can’t speak if you don’t understand, that’s like trying to run before you can walk.
+Do you struggle to speak Japanese even though you’ve been studying it for a long time?
+Despite what many people claim, you shouldn’t start conversing too early.
+You can practice simple phrases and sentences, but if you start trying to have conversations too early, you will build bad habits and be frustrated by your inability to form sentences.
+Many language learners wonder why it’s so difficult for them to speak even after several months or years of study, but you can’t speak if you don’t understand, that’s like trying to run before you can walk.
+It takes a lot of time and input to be able to have an in-depth conversation.
+You won’t be able to speak like you can in your native language because you haven’t spent nearly as much time as you have in your native language.
 Furthermore, you will also get a lot more out of practicing with a native if you are at a higher level and have a solid foundation.
-If you just started the intermediate level, start by reviewing Japanese pronunciation then practice speaking through shadowing.
+If you just started the intermediate level, begin by reviewing Japanese pronunciation then practice speaking through shadowing.
 If you have been shadowing for a while and can comfortably understand simple daily conversation, then you are ready to practice speaking.
+In the beginning, you will make a lot of mistakes, and that’s ok.
+Sometimes it will be funny, and sometimes it will be embarrassing, but you’re learning.
+Japanese people are very kind, and they struggle to learn English too, so they are very understanding and supportive.
+Putting yourself out there is part of language learning and something all language learners have to do.
+You are not alone!

 Language Exchange